-We talked to Thomas Young, CEO at TapTrip, about bringing together the best and brightest minds in travel technology to bring the best and brightest business travel solution.
-This is what he said:
+Thomas Young, CEO at TapTrip tells us about bringing together the best and brightest minds in travel technology to create superior business travel solution.

 How are you and your family doing in these COVID-19 times?